 Todd Howard, in an interview with the Telegraph, confirmed that there would not only be alien creatures, but fully-fledged alien races.

 A few of these aliens can be seen in the released Starfield concept art, one image in particular showing off a group of large insect-like creatures roaming through an arid-looking desert landscape.

 Taking into account the size of these creatures, it seems highly unlikely that gamers will be able to play as one.
 My theory is that these behemoths will be used in a similar way to the dragons of Skyrim, acting as challenging chance encounters.

-Space pirates and religious fanatics
+Space pirates, religious fanatics and robot companions

 Starfield will be set in The Settled Systems – a giant expanse that extends out from our Solar System roughly 50 light-years.
 In the following trailer it was confirmed that space pirates, religious fanatics and violent mercenaries all occupy space there too, serving as potential threats to players.
 So expect plenty of adrenaline-fuelled chance encounters with these outer space ruffians.

-More serious RPG mechanics
+More serious RPG mechanics and character creation

 Judging by the press so far, Bethesda are determined to incorporate a more in-depth approach to the role-playing mechanics of Starfield than their other recent games.
 If you compare the customisation, freedom of choice, and skills systems of The Elder Scrolls: Morrowind with The Elder Scrolls Online or Skyrim, it isn’t difficult to see what they are getting at.